-NEXT Renewable Fuels, Inc. is proposing to construct a renewable diesel, renewable naphtha, and renewable jet fuel manufacturing facility at the Port of Columbia County's Port Westward Industrial Park in Clatskanie, located in the northwestern corner of Oregon.
+NEXT Renewable Fuels, Inc. is proposing to construct a renewable diesel, renewable naphtha, and renewable jet fuel manufacturing facility at the Port of Columbia County's Port Westward Industrial Park in Clatskanie.

 The proposed facility will receive and process recycled organic materials and raw oil feedstocks including used cooking oil, vegetable oils and animal fats to produce renewable fuel products that work just like their petroleum-based equivalents.
-NEXT expects to produce 37,500 barrels (1.58 million gallons) per day at start-up, and anticipate growing to more than 50,000 barrels (2.1 million gallons) per day at full capacity.
+NEXT Renewable Fuels Oregon expects to produce 37,500 barrels (1.58 million gallons) a day at start-up, and anticipate growing to more than 50,000 barrels (2.1 million gallons) a day at full capacity.
 Renewable fuel products will be shipped offsite via pipelines, trucks, and railcars, pending market conditions.

 Currently in the permit application review phase, the facility is scheduled to open in 2024.